1. Home

 We have carried out systematic culture experiments to develop 2D cell lines which show that primary HGSOC cells have a highly reproducible limited lifespan when grown as in vitro.
 We have optimized conditions to grow primary ascites cells in suspension and have tested with RNAseq the similarity between primary ascites spheroids and established cell lines grown in 3D using low attachment media.
 We have started to develop methods for organoids grown from primary cells and demonstrate improved survival compared to 2D methods.

-We have established proof-of-principle methods for characterizing and screening patient-derived ascites spheroids in high-throughput assays and for the establishment and functional interrogation of PDX xenograft models.
+We have established proof-of-principle methods for characterising and screening patient-derived ascites spheroids in high-throughput assays and for the establishment and functional interrogation of PDX xenograft models.